The simple and basic ingredients in this lentil and bacon soup combine to create an insanely tasty and simple soup that is both warming and filling!

 What Lentils Should I Use?

-You can use any old lentil you want in this lentil and bacon soup recipe.
+You can use any old lentil you want in this lentil soup recipe.

 I call for the use of green lentils in the recipe but changing them out would do no harm.

 Green, Brown or even the Puy lentils I use in this lentil salad recipe will stay whole in this soup recipe and add texture.

 You could, however, change for yellow or red lentils which will cook down to a much softer texture.